Skip to main content

 ref: dataops/data-product-definitions/CRM_data_reference.yml

-compile a data product with button in VS Code __shadow__
+compile a data product with button in VS Code !!shadow!!

 Adding an optional pre-commit hook